Connecting to the Instrument

 The architecture with one central Data Server allows multiple clients to access a device with synchronized settings.
 The following sections explain the different layers and their functionality in more detail.

 The LabOne Data Server program is a dedicated server that is in charge of all communication to and from the device.
 The Data Server can control a single or also multiple instruments.
 It will distribute the measurement data from the instrument to all the clients that subscribe to it.
 It also ensures that settings changed by one client are communicated to other clients.
 The device settings are therefore synchronized on all clients.
+The Data Server is started automatically by a service when the PC is started.
+This service can be disabled if necessary, though the Data Server consumes only little resources when there is no active session.
 On a PC, only a single instance of a LabOne Data Server should be running.

 The LabOne Web Server is an application dedicated to serving up the web pages that constitute the LabOne user interface.
 The user interface can be opened with any device with a web browser.
 Since it is touch enabled, it is possible to work with the LabOne User Interface on a mobile device - like a tablet.
 The LabOne Web Server supports multiple clients simultaneously.
 This means that more than one session can be used to view data and to manipulate the instrument.
 A session could be running in a browser on the PC on which the LabOne software is installed.
 It could equally well be running in a browser on a remote machine.